thehelp/test/README.md

 Detailed docs be found at this project's GitHub Pages, thanks to `groc` and `thehelp-project`: [http://thehelp.github.io/test/](http://thehelp.github.io/test/).
 A good place to start is [`thehelp-test-harnest`](http://thehelp.github.io/test/src/client/thehelp-test/harness.html).

+## Contributing changes

+The end-to-end tests under 'test/integration' will be your friend. :0) It will help you ensure that the client-side part of this library is working properly.
+Use `grunt connect:keepalive` to test it in your browser.

+Please cover as many browsers as you can, or use `grunt cross-browser` with your [Sauce Credentials in env.json](https://github.com/thehelp/client-project).
+When you have some changes ready, please submit a pull request with:

+* Justification - why is this change worthwhile?
+Link to issues, use code samples, etc.
+* Documentation changes for your code updates.
+Be sure to check the groc-generated HTML with `grunt doc`
+* A description of how you tested the change.
+Don't forget about the very-useful `npm link` command :0)

+I may ask you to use a `git rebase` to ensure that your commits are not interleaved with commits already in the history.
+And of course, make sure `grunt` completes successfully. :0)

 ## License

 (The MIT License)